 BUDGET

-If necessary, the Chair may will submit an annual budget request (generally in August / September of the preceding year) to the Audit, Finance and Budget Committee (AFB) of USAV.
+If necessary, the Chair may submit an annual budget request (generally in August / September of the preceding year) to the Audit, Finance and Budget Committee (AFB) of USAV.
 Budget requests generally would include items such as administrative and meeting expenses of the JA and the JAAC.

 Receipts for approved expenditures shall be submitted to the Chair who, after review and approval, shall submit them to USAV for payment through the Staff Liaison.